OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-26.md

 ## 1 Samuel 26:23

 And the Lord will repay each man for his righteousness and his faithfulness;
-for the Lord handed you over to me today,
+for the Lord delivered you into my hands today,
-but I refused to reach out with my hand against the Lord’s anointed.
+but I refused to reach out against the Lord’s anointed.

 ## 1 Samuel 26:24